 - Seminars, conferences and continuing medical educations (CME) run by a range of organisations including Medical Colleges and other commercial educators.

 - Formal education/studies that might lead to awarding of a diploma or degree, which may or may not be related to the practitioner’s direct field of practice, often provided by the Colleges or a tertiary education institution.

 The Australian Taxation Office (ATO) has detailed its view on the tax deductibility of self-education expenses in Taxation Ruling TR98/9.
 This ruling provides answers to some key questions:

 As a general rule, self-education expenses are deductible where they have a relevant connection to the taxpayer’s current income-earning activities

 So, if you are a GP, and you attended a seminar, conference or CME course related to your GP practice then it would generally be tax deductible.
-The expenses that are deductible may include:
+The expenses that are tax deductible for doctors may include:

 Which expenses are not deductible?

 No deduction is generally allowable for self-education expenses if the study is designed to enable a taxpayer to open up a new income-earning activity, whether in a business or in the taxpayer’s current employment.

 How has the ATO ruled for other medical practitioners?

 The ATO ruled that a GP who took time off work to do some study was unable to claim the expenses as a tax deduction.